Tass Times in Tonetown: Gameplay

 The game is an example of the graphical text adventure genre.
 Somewhat like classical text adventures or the early Sierra games, players use text commands (e.g. "TAKE HOOPLET") to interact with the game, but like LucasArts adventure games (or the later Sierra games), they also use an intuitive GUI.
 The player viewed the world of the game through a small window at the top left of the screen in which their surroundings were displayed.
 Much like The Bard's Tale, this view was static (or mostly so); it was not animated, though it was context-sensitive (players could click on objects in this window rather than typing their names).

 Like many text adventures of this era, Tass Times had its share of possible unwinnable situations in which players can discover themselves trapped.
 The most infamous of these is Gramps' lab book, which is found in his cabin at the start of the game, and is used to complete the game at almost its very end.
 Hapless players can leave the book behind only to realize it is needed for game completion right when they are on the verge of completing it.
 Other scenarios include many possible instances of saving the game in situations in which death can never be avoided in time, such as in a location too far away from the shopping boutiques, so that Snarl will kill a player still deemed a "tourist" before Tonetown apparel and hairstyles can ever be purchased.

 Ports

-Tass Times had different features and graphics depending on which system it was developed for.
-This was a common practice for games of its era due to the disparate abilities of the systems of that era.
-For example, the higher-end system (Amiga, Atari ST and Apple IIGS) versions had 16-32 color graphics and wavetable sound, while the lower-end (Apple II, PC) versions had more rudimentary graphics.
-Likewise, the higher-end systems supported sound, while some of the lower-end ports had no sound capability.
-The low-end versions, however, had a fully animated intro screen, depicting what may have been Ennio's first arrival into the mundane world.

-The Amiga and Atari ST versions, while very similar, have some differences.
-The Amiga version has a title song, where the Atari ST version does not.
-Though they both share the same title screen as seen at the top right of this page.
-Interestedly, the Atari ST version has some animated scenes within the game.

-The PC port was one of the earliest games for IBM compatibles to support mice, which were rare in 1985 and had little software that could use them.
-Since it was a booter game and no drivers were loaded, the programmers had to code their own routines to read a serial mouse.
+The port for IBM PC compatibles allows use of a computer mouse.
+At the time of release, PC mice were rare and the programmers had to code their own routines to read a serial mouse.

-András Szigethy converted the Commodore 64 version of Tass Times to Commodore Plus/4.